mediapills/cloud-custodian/docs/source/gcp/examples/sql-sslcerts.rst

 Cloud SQL - Notify on Certificates Which Are About to Expire
 ============================================================

-In the example below, Cusodian tracks SSL certificates which are in use by Cloud SQL instances and notify about the ones which are going to be expired in 60 days or less.
+In the example below, Custodian tracks SSL certificates which are in use by Cloud SQL instances and notifies about the ones which are going to be expired in 60 days or less.

 .. code-block:: yaml